 Student Juried Exhibition

 OPENING March 26, 5 – 6 P.M.

 This annual juried competition celebrates the distinguished work of Texas State University students.

-This year’s juror is Natalie Bell, assistant curator at the New Museum.
+This year’s juror is Natalie Bell, Associate Curator at the New Museum of Contemporary Art in New York.
 Bell has curated and co-curated recent solo exhibitions by Elaine Cameron-Weir, Lynette Yiadom-Boakye, Jonathas de Andrade, Anri Sala, and Andra Ursuta, among others.
 She has also co-curated several of the museum’s large-scale group exhibitions, including The Keeper (2015) and Here and Elsewhere (2014), which featured the work of over fifty artists from the Arab world.
 Prior to joining the New Museum, Bell was assistant curator for The Encyclopedic Palace, the International Exhibition of the 55th Venice Biennale (2013).

 Organize Your Own:

 OPENING APRIL 2, 5 – 6 P.M.

 Fifty years ago the members of the Student Nonviolent Coordinating Committee (SNCC) made a historic call.
 SNCC leader Stokely Carmichael wrote ”One of the most disturbing things about almost all white supporters of the movement has been that they are afraid to go into their own communities—which is where the racism exists—and work to get rid of it.”
 Organized by Daniel Tucker, Organize Your Own: The Politics and Poetics of Self-Determination Movements features new works by contemporary artists and poets responding to archival materials related to the history of white people organizing in white neighborhoods, in keeping with the mandate from the Black Power movement to “organize your own” community against racism.